The Top-6 Messaging Apps for Windows Users

 Facebook Messenger

 Businesses rely on social media to promote themselves, communicate with potential clients, and even close new deals.
-With Facebook being the most popular social media platform in the world, it only makes sense to use it on a desktop to keep in touch with your contacts.
+According to Statista's Facebook user statistics, with Facebook being the most popular social media platform in the world with nearly 3 billion monthly active users, it only makes sense to use it on a desktop to keep in touch with your contacts.

-Facebook Messenger for Desktop doesn't come with the plethora of features seen on other communication apps for Windows, but it is a popular video conferencing tool.
+Facebook Messenger for Desktop doesn't come with the plethora of features seen on other communication apps for Windows, but according to Facebook's official announcement, it is a popular video conferencing tool designed for seamless desktop communication.

 Facebook Messenger for Desktop Features